 Companies and government agencies adopt ISO 27001 in order to get certified for compliance.
-Otherwise, it’s a lot of work without much to how for the effort.
+Otherwise, it’s a lot of work without much to show for the effort.
 ISO certifies compliance through the work of approved audit firms.
 A company goes through a process of applying for certification with ISO, which usually involves working with an experienced consultant who may then also act as the auditor and certifying authority.

 - HIPAA, a law designed to protect patients’ privacy, comprises both a set of regulations and a framework.
 PCI DSS is similar.
-It’s a specific set of control requirements that’s coupled with a certification process to attest to compliance.
+It’s a specific set of control requirements that are coupled with a certification process to attest to compliance.

-How to Comply with Multiple Cybersecurity Regulations
+How To Comply With Multiple Cybersecurity Regulations

 Most businesses, especially ones that work internationally, must comply with a collection of different cybersecurity regulations.
 Frameworks can be a great way to tackle this complicated challenge.
-They give you a way to define, enforce and monitor controls across multiple compliance regimens.
+They give you a way to define, enforce, and monitor controls across multiple compliance regimens.

 The good news is that security vendors and consultancies are publishing extensive guidance on complying with regulations.
-With HIPAA, for example, it is possible to find good resources on meeting the laws burdensome requirements.
-These include administrative safeguards, physical safeguards and other controls.
+With HIPAA, for example, it is possible to find good resources on meeting the law’s burdensome requirements.
+These include administrative safeguards, physical safeguards, and other controls.